dlrodev92/Portfolio/README.md

 - Git

 ## Usage
+You can either click this link (https://davidlopezportfolio.netlify.app) or:

 To view my portfolio locally, you can follow these steps:

 1. Clone this repository to your local machine.